hailin-du/Path-to-Data-Science/Chapter 5 Notes.md

 >     True
 ### OR
 * Use or to check at least one condition meets
-* If one of the condition pass, the whole epxression is True
+* If one of the condition passes, the whole expression is `True`
-* If both conditions didn't pass, then the whole expression is False
+* If both conditions didn't pass, then the whole expression is `False`
 ```python
 age_0 = 22
 age_1 = 18